bobleesj/scikit-package/doc/source/tutorials/level-5-migration-tutorial.rst

 Ready for release?
 ------------------

-Are you ready for reelease to PyPI and conda-forge?
+Are you ready to release your package to PyPI and conda-forge?
 Let's start from :ref:`release-pypi-github`!